The Evening News (short story collection)

 The Evening News is Tony Ardizzone's first collection of stories, and winner of the Flannery O'Connor Award for Short Fiction.
 The collection is a small press book published in 1986 by the University of Georgia Press.

 Themes

-Set mostly in Chicago's blue-collar neighborhoods, these stories focus on subjects that concern or interest us all: disease and death, vandalism and sacrilege, rape and infidelity, Catholicism, baseball, lost love.
+Set mostly in Chicago's blue-collar neighborhoods, these stories focus on subjects that are common concerns or interests, such as: disease and death, vandalism and sacrilege, rape and infidelity, Catholicism, baseball, and lost love.